multiversx/mx-sdk-nestjs/packages/cache/README.md

 ## Utility
 The package exports **in memory cache service** and **remote cache service**.

+## Table of contents
+- [In Memory Cache](#in-memory-cache) - super fast in memory caching system based on [LRU cache](https://www.npmjs.com/package/lru-cache)
+- [Redis Cache](#redis-cache) - Caching system based on [Redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis)
+- [Cache Service](#cache-service) - MultiversX caching system with combines in memory an readis cache forming a two layers caching system

 ## In memory cache
-In memory cache is used to read and write data from and into the memory storage of your Node.js instance.
+In memory cache, available through `InMemoryCacheService`, is used to read and write data from and into the memory storage of your Node.js instance.

 *Note that if you have multiple instances of you application you must sync local cache across all your instances.*